 - Evidence of having met all GMC requirements as set out above

-- Evidence of having completed at least 30 months of oncology training outside the UK/EEA
+- Evidence of having completed at least 30 months of clinical radiology/clinical oncology training outside the UK/EEA

-- Evidence of the offer of a suitable post in the UK for no more than two years and no less than 6 months
+- Evidence of the offer of a suitable post in the UK for no more than two years and no less than six months

 - Evidence that the post encompasses a period of higher specialty training as set out in the current RCR specialty training curriculum